The ultimate goal of the accreditation process is the enhancement of student learning and growth in our schools.

 - Focus on the institution rather than on individuals which helps to ensure the long-term health of the school.

-Elementary and middle schools interested in accreditation by AISNE should contact Assistant Executive Director Claire Leheny at 781-843-8440.
+Elementary and Middle Schools interested in accreditation by AISNE should contact Accreditation Director Sara Wilson at 781-843-8440.

 AISNE Accreditation - Criteria for Schools

 - A clear statement of mission and philosophy.